 Professional Studies sessions cover a range of topics including; behaviour management, Special Educational Needs and Disabilities, lesson planning, engaging students, assessment and feedback and working with other adults in the classroom.
 Each session is designed so that you can embed the practice in schools with specific foci for each week.

-Subject Studies sessions are designed to provide you with the specific skills to teach your subject.
+Subject Immersion days are designed to provide you with the specific skills to teach your subject.
 They are delivered by subject specialists and Specialist Leaders of Education within your subject area, ensuring that you are getting the most up to date and innovate preparation for your subject teaching.